Graduate Program Financial Aid

 To apply for teaching positions in Linguistics, submit a statement of your interest in teaching and your teaching qualifications along with the admissions application.
 Some of your letters of recommendation should reflect your teaching qualifications, if possible.
 Notification of appointments is sent out by early March.

 University Fellowships.
-One or more fellowships are awarded to Linguistics students each year by the Graduate School.
+Several University fellowships are awarded to Linguistics students each year by the Graduate School.
 Preference for these fellowships is usually given to incoming students.
 Normally only students pursuing the PhD are eligible.

 Chancellor’s Fellowship.
 Entering PhD graduate students are eligible to compete for a Chancellor’s Fellowship, which includes a stipend of at least $15,000 per year, for two years, tuition, fees and health insurance.
-This fellowship is also accompanied by a promise of two additional years of support from the Department.
+This fellowship is also accompanied by a promise of at least two additional years of support from the Department.
+The Department will select a nominee for this fellowship each spring from among its top-ranking applicants.